 You need to take note of where you place these banners, the expiry and remember to remove/replace these banners once the offer have expired.
 Personally, I find it takes up a lot of time to just maintain this.

 Sometimes the program with the merchant may be temporary or permanently paused- so if there is anyone who purchased during that time, you would not earn a commission.
-Involve Asia would notify via email… and there are lots of such emails so you need to update the changes often.
+ACCESSTRADE would notify via email… and there are lots of such emails so you need to update the changes often.

 4. Build up a following and use social media platforms to post your affiliate links